-The Division of Gastroenterology offers comprehensive medical care and investigative services to infants, children and adolescents with gastrointestinal, liver, pancreatic and nutritional disorders.
+The Division of Gastroenterology treats the most children for inpatient gastroenterology care in the state of Michigan.
+It offers comprehensive medical care and investigative services to infants, children and adolescents with gastrointestinal, liver, pancreatic and nutritional disorders.

 The Division includes pediatric gastroenterologists, nurse practitioners, and dietitians specialized in caring for children with gastrointestinal and liver disorders.